 Human Resources.
 This is but one example of how preplanning for store closings ensures a professional transition from normal course retailing to special circumstance operations.
 The human resources department must also be ready at the opening bell, especially if home office layoffs are a component of the closing strategy.
 Thoughtful, scripted answers on an array of topics, such as severance policy, payment of accrued vacation and sick time, health benefits, and Worker Adjustment and Retraining Notification (WARN) Act eligibility must be presented compassionately, but in an unambiguous light.
 As tempting as it may be, the company cannot raise expectations or allay fears by enabling wishful thinking.

 Instead, the company must empathize with its workers’ hardships, explaining that the steps being taken are essential to the company’s viability, as well as the survival of its many suppliers and vendors.
-Moving the discussion to the big picture, in view of the national economy, and with an eye toward future recovery can help mitigate the local public relations impact.
+Moving the discussion to the big picture, with an eye toward future recovery, can help mitigate the local public relations impact.

 Much of this exposure can be diffused in a preplanning session where the crisis management team can engage an expert to assess the risk and formulate a response plan.
 All of the moving parts to such a plan can be identified and sequenced so that resources–whether they are off-duty police, lobby guards, heightened access controls, and/or enhanced CCTV–can be mobilized and deployed in conjunction with decisions and announcements.